 Today's employees crave career growth and leadership development opportunities.
 If they feel they aren't progressing in their careers, they'll head for the door to find a company where they can grow.

-According to a 2016 Gallup poll, 87 percent of millennials believe "professional or career growth and development opportunities" is important when choosing a job.
+According to a 2016 Gallup poll, 87% of millennials believe "professional or career growth and development opportunities" is important in choosing a job.